DeGrom, in NYPD hat, backed by 10-run 4th, Mets rout Jays

 UP NEXT

-Mets RHP Seth Lugo (2-2, 2.05 ERA), who has a 1.54 ERA in his three starts this season with 20 strikeouts, will take the mound on Saturday in the middle-game of the three-game series against a Toronto starter to be determined.
+Mets RHP Seth Lugo (2-2, 2.05 ERA), who has a 1.54 ERA in his three starts this season with 20 strikeouts, will take the mound on Saturday in the middle-game of the three-game series against Blue Jays LHP Robbie Ray (1-4, 7.51), who was acquired from Arizona at the trade deadline.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports